MIT-Senseable-City-Lab/sensing-garden-backend/README.md

 ```

 **Note:** The video upload API no longer requires or accepts a `description` field.
 Only `device_id`, `timestamp`, `video_key`, and optional `metadata` are supported.

+### Testing and Development
+- All tests use the real `sensing_garden_client` logic (no mocks/stubs).
+- Robust GET tests: All created models and videos are verified by fetching all items and checking for presence, not by strict filtering.
+- Legacy endpoint files (`get_endpoints.py`, `post_endpoints.py`, etc.) have been removed.
+Use the client API for all operations.
+- For local testing, use `poetry run pytest tests` in the project root.
+- The client package is versioned and published to PyPI; always use the latest version for new projects.

 ### Troubleshooting
 If you see errors like `ModuleNotFoundError: No module named 'botocore.vendored.six.moves'`, ensure you are running tests and scripts inside your Poetry-managed environment, and update boto3/botocore using: